 With apples in season, crisp, juicy pieces add a great texture and just a hint of sweetness to seasoned veggies and spicy jalapeños.

 This butternut squash and black bean taco recipe is made in one pan on the stovetop instead of roasting the vegetables in the oven.
-The black beans and pinto beans add lots of fiber and protein!
+The black beans and/or pinto beans add lots of fiber and protein!

-How to make butternut squash and black bean tacos
+How to make black bean tacos

 Step 1: Prepare butternut squash for the tacos.